joanmarcriera/ceilometer-plugin-fiware/README.md

 ```

 #### Pollster for host_service
-__TO DO__ -we have to understand how monasca already manage this checks!-
+__TO DO__ -we have to understand how monasca already manage these checks!-

 ### Compute agent pollsters